stanleymbogholi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that add execute permission to the owner of the file
+Adding execute permission to the owner and the group owner